Enable/Disable Modern Standby in Windows 10/11

 Windows 10 for desktop editions (Home, Pro, Enterprise, and Education) and Windows 11 Operating system.

-4. How to Identify and Diagnose Issues During a Modern Standby Session?
+3. How to Identify and Diagnose Issues during a Modern Standby Session?

-You can identify and diagnose any issues related to Modern Standby by running the command Powercfg /sleepstudy in an elevated Command Prompt.
+You can identify and diagnose any issues related to Modern Standby by running the command Powercfg /sleepstudy in an elevated Command Prompt window.
 You can then analyze the report, which will be generated and saved at the C:\WINDOWS\system32\sleepstudy-report.html location.

 How to Identify and Diagnose Issues During a Modern Standby Session